wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/publishing-with-git.md

 	* [Deploy files from a repository web site like BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial](#Step7)
 * [Troubleshooting](#Step8)

-## <a id="Step1"></a>Step 1: Install Git
+## <a id="Step1"></a>Step 1: Installing Git

 The steps required to install Git vary between operating systems.
 See [Installing Git] for operating system specific distributions and installation guidance.

-> [AZURE.NOTE] On some operating systems, both a command-line and GUI version of Git will are available.
+> [AZURE.NOTE] On some operating systems, both a command-line and GUI version of Git are available.
 The instructions provided in this article use the command-line version.

 ## <a id="Step2"></a>Step 2: Create a local repository

 Perform the following tasks to create a new Git repository.

-1. Create a directory named MyGitRepository to contain your Git repository and website files.
+1. Create a directory named MyGitRepository to contain your Git repository and web site files.

-2. Open a command-line, such as **GitBash** (Windows) or **Bash** (Unix Shell).
+2. Open a command-line tool, such as **GitBash** (Windows) or **Bash** (Unix Shell).
 On OS X systems you can access the command-line through the **Terminal** application.

 3. From the command line, change to the MyGitRepository directory.